The Spamhaus Project

 Fun with forwarding.

 Many services allow their customers to forward their email to an arbitrary address without any checking whatsoever.
-Even more of them do this with no spam filtering whatsoever.
-This leads to the mail relay service getting listed for spam.
-Certain mail software, mentioning no names, is particularly good at causing this.
+Many also do this without any spam filtering either.
+This can lead to a steep degradation of the reputation of the mail relay service, up to getting listed as a spam source.

 How does this happen?

-Due to the lack of sanity checking of the entered address, the customer typos his or her email address and sends all their mail to a spamtrap.
+Due to the lack of sanity checking of the entered address, the customer typos his or her email address and sends all their mail to the wrong recipient.
 Including all the spam.
 However, it gets better!
-Suppose the customer actually can type their email correctly and it is one of the above mentioned big receivers.
+Suppose the customer actually can type their email correctly and it is one of the big receivers mentioned in Part 1.
 Now the mail relay is forwarding spam to a place that takes a very dim view of that and starts rejecting the spam.
+This can easily lead to your IP address being blocked.

-Spammers often forge sender addresses because they don't want to be caught, and more often than not, those are spamtrap domains too.
-Resulting in the non-delivery notification from the relay turning into spam too.
+Spammers often forge sender addresses because they don't want to be caught.
+This results in the bounce message from the relay turning into spam too.
+Meaning that both the original spam and the bounce message can cause you problems.

 How can I avoid this forwarding nightmare scenario?